Money

 Request a letter of employment and 경력증명서 (certificate of career) from HR.
 You will need these for visa applications in your next country, for home-country pension verification, and for any future job reference.

 Request preliminary 근로소득 원천징수영수증 (year-to-date withholding receipt).
-Final version comes at termination.
+The final version comes at termination.

 Contact NHIS to understand your final-month billing and any refund.
 If you were on household-based premium (지역가입자) and overpaid early in the year, there may be a refund.
 Your 세대주 (household head) status affects the final calculation.

 Book your flight.
-International flights from ICN have the best taxi-refund availability (Korean VAT refund on duty-free shopping) and the largest pet-cabin bookings.
+International flights from ICN have the best tax-refund availability (Korean VAT refund on duty-free shopping) and the largest pet-cabin bookings.

 Apply for destination-country visas if needed.